secutils-dev/secutils/README.md

 Refer to [secutils-dev/secutils-webui](https://github.com/secutils-dev/secutils-webui) for the web interface component of Secutils.dev.

-__NOTE:__ The project isn't yet ready for general consumption.
-Please stay tuned for updates!

 ## Benefits

 The main goal of this project is to provide application security engineers with a user-friendly, all-in-one toolbox for their day-to-day job that adheres to [open security principles](https://en.wikipedia.org/wiki/Open_security).
 You might want to consider Secutils.dev as a part of your usual development workflow for the following reasons: